whummer/terraform-provider-snowflake/README.md

 Don't forget to run `terraform init` and you're ready to go! 🚀

 Start browsing the [registry docs](https://registry.terraform.io/providers/snowflakedb/snowflake/latest/docs) to find resources and data sources to use.

+## Supported Architectures

+We have compiled a list to clarify which binaries are officially supported and which are provided additionally but not officially supported.
+The lists are based on what the underlying [gosnowflake driver](https://github.com/snowflakedb/gosnowflake) supports and what [HashiCorp recommends for Terraform providers](https://developer.hashicorp.com/terraform/registry/providers/os-arch).

+The Snowflake Terraform provider supports the following architectures:
+- Windows: amd64
+- Linux: amd64 and arm64
+- Darwin: amd64 and arm64

+We also provide additional configurations, but they are not officially supported, and we do not prioritize fixes for them:
+- Windows: arm64 and 386
+- Linux: 386
+- Darwin: 386
+- Freebsd: any architecture

 ## Migration guide